viur-framework/vi-admin/README.md

 </div>

 ## What does it do?
-The Admin is the management interface for the Viur Framework
+The Admin is the administration interface for the Viur Framework

 ## Installation